Domain Generalization using Causal Matching

 Finally, for all the different setups proposed above, we create an additional validation set for each domain with 20\% percent size as of the training set for that domain.
 We use the validation set from the source domains for hyper parameter tuning. \\

 \xhdr{PACS.} This dataset contains total $9991$ images from four domains: Photos (P), Art painting (A), Cartoon (C) and Sketch (S).
 The task is to classify objects over $7$ classes.
-Following~\cite{ dou2019masf}, we train $4$ models with each domain as the target using Resnet-18 (Table \ref{tbl:pacs}), Resnet-50 (Table \ref{tbl:pacs}) and Alexnet (Table \ref{tbl:pacs-alexnet}), with each architecture pre-trained on ImageNet.
+Following~\cite{ dou2019masf}, we train $4$ models with each domain as the target using Resnet-18 (Table \ref{tbl:pacs-r18}), Resnet-50 (Table \ref{tbl:pacs-r50}) and Alexnet (Table \ref{tbl:pacs-alexnet}), with each architecture pre-trained on ImageNet.
 We also the following data augmentations~\cite{gulrajani2020domainbed} while training: Random Crop, Horizontal Flip, Color Jitter, and Random Gray Scale. \\

 \xhdr{Chest X-ray.} We use Chest X-rays images from three different sources: NIH~\cite{wang2017chestx}, ChexPert~\cite{irvin2019chexpert} and RSNA~\cite{rsna}.
 The task is to detect whether the image corresponds to a patient with Pneumonia (1) or not (0).
 For ease of interpretation, we balance the data such that there are equal number of images per class in each domain.
 Since majority of the images in each domain correspond to the class (0), we sample a subset of the images to ensure that there is no class imbalance in each domain.
-For each domain, we first utilize all the images for the class (1) and choose 30\% percent of them for test set, with the remaining 70\% for the training set.
-Further, we create a validation set from the training set with 25\% size as that of training set.
-Then for each of the training/validation/test split, we sample an equal number of images from class (0) to remove class imbalance.
 The dataset size for the different splits on each domain are described below:

-\begin{itemize} \item NIH: Train (800), Validation (200), Test (430) \item ChexPert: Train (2618), Validation (654), Test (1402) \item RSNA: Train (3368), Validation (841), Test (1803) \end{itemize}
+\begin{itemize} \item NIH: Train (800), Validation (200), Test (400) \item ChexPert: Train (800), Validation (200), Test (400) \item RSNA: Train (800), Validation (200), Test (400) \end{itemize}